Hades1221/Image-Processing/README.md

 - **Rotation:** Rotate the video by a specified angle.
 - **Text Overlay:** Add dynamic or static text to the video.
 - **Filter Application:** Apply filters such as grayscale.
+- **Playback Speed Adjustment:** Change the playback speed of the video.
+- **Face Detection:** Detect faces within the video frames and highlight them.

 ## Requirements